adlnet/xAPI-Spec/CONTRIBUTING.md

 And

-    The "member" property is an un-ordered list!
+    The "member" property is an unordered list!

 When a value is expected or described within plain text, but isn't specifically code, single quotes should be used.
 In situations where it is important to group text to be specific to the concept, single quotes should also be used.